brandicameron/krusty-krab/README.md

 - Used "grid-template-areas" for the first time — so cool & powerful!!
 - Learned about "e.currentTarget", which was fixed a bug where the "Coral Bits" cart button was returning a data attribute value of "null"
+- I was unaware that p and header tags are not allowed inside a button. 🤨

   &nbsp;<br>